 Six Of The Best Places To Take Kids In The Hunter Valley

-Let’s be honest.
-Whenever you think of the Hunter Valley it’s probably boozy weddings and cheeky weekenders.
-Great for adults, visiting dozens of wineries but not exactly exciting for children you might think.
-However, there are some great attractions and activities to do with kids in the Hunter Valley.
-Here’s our pick of the best!
+Let’s be honest, whenever you think of the Hunter Valley it’s probably boozy weddings and cheeky weekenders: great for adults, visiting dozens of wineries, but not exactly exciting for children.
+However, there are some great attractions and activities to do with kids in the Hunter Valley!
+Here’s our pick of the best.

-If you want acres of beautiful scenery for the kids to soak up nature, and see life-sized Story Book characters that will thrill their little minds, then the Hunter Valley Gardens is the place to visit - especially at Easter for their amazing egg hunt!
-An outing to the gardens will take between 2-3 hours and all the pathways are stroller friendly.
+If you want acres of beautiful scenery for the kids to soak up nature, and see life-sized Story Book characters that will thrill their little imaginations, then Hunter Valley Gardens is the place to visit.
+An outing to the award-winning themed gardens will take between 2-3 hours and all the pathways are stroller friendly.
 There is also a fun train ride for the littlies or for those who may find walking all over 60 acres of the garden too tiring.
-Also, the Garden Terrance serves delicious bistro food.
+The Garden's hold special signature events throughout the year, including the Christmas Lights Spectacular, Snow Time in the Gardens, Mega Creatures and the mega Easter Hunt.
+There are carnival rides and the Garden Terrance serves delicious bistro food.
 Grab a table on the deck so you can view the beautiful Oriental garden while you eat.
-The baby change area is near the entrance, and don’t forget to check out the lovely souvenirs in the gift shop!
-During April you can come see all of your favourite dinosaurs, dragons and creepy crawlies, including the giant T-Rex, Stegosaurus, Triceratops, Spinosaurus and more as part of Mega Creatures event.
-From 13 – 28 April 2019, find out more here.
+The baby change area is near the entrance and don’t forget to check out the lovely souvenirs in the gift shop.

-This is where all the magic happens for the Hunter Valley Chocolate Company.
-It’s not Willy Wonka’s, but it will still give your kids a buzz.
-The factory makes all kinds of chocolate goodies like honeycomb, mint slice and giant jaffas, as well as handmade choccies, poured into the shape of penguins and other assortments.
+It’s not Willy Wonka’s, but it will still give your kids a buzz!
+This factory is where all the magic happens for the Hunter Valley Chocolate Company.
+They make all kinds of chocolate goodies like honeycomb, mint slice and giant jaffas and sprinkles, as well as handmade choccies disguised as penguins and frogs, and chocolate-covered jelly snakes and pretzels.
 Watch the kids’ eyes light up in front of the jelly bean towers or the chocolate fondue fountain.
-Fancy some watermelon fudge?
-The factory also sells an impressive range of fudge and you can taste test a few of their favourites.
-For an odd reason though, the café has a sign with Adults Only.
-Takeaway might be the best option!
+The factory also sells an impressive range of fudge, candies and nuts and you can taste test a few of their favourites.

-If you want to visit a few different eateries in one location you should definitely try the restaurants at Tempus Two.
+For some fun, family fine dining, try the restaurants at Tempus Two.
 I can highly recommend the shared plates menu at Goldfish Bar and Kitchen.
-The whole (deboned) baby barramundi is divine as well as the melt in your mouth black Angus beef carpaccio.
+The whole (deboned) baby barramundi is divine, as is the melt in your mouth black Angus beef carpaccio.
 My kids loved the pizzas and the crunchy pig's ear fries!
-Just next door you can also get your cheese and gelato fix at the Smelly Cheese Shop, where they sell a cheese-tastic range of local and international cheeses.
+Just next door you can also get your cheese and gelato fix at the Smelly Cheese Shop, where they sell a cheesetastic range of local and international cheeses.
 Order a family platter of gelato and everyone can choose a flavour.
 We chose chocolate, salted caramel, blueberry, mango, mint, and pink guava.
-Locals also recommended we try the mouth watering Japanese and Thai food at Oiishi, but sadly, time did not permit.
+Locals also recommended we try the mouth-watering Japanese and Thai food at Oiishi, but sadly, time did not permit.
 It’s just another restaurant we’ll have to try on our next visit to the Hunter Valley!

 Where To Stay

-We recently did a weekend trip to Gypsy Willows, a homestay quietly tucked away a few kilometres from historic Wollombi.
+We recently did a weekend trip to Gypsy Willows, a homestay tucked away a few kilometres from historic Wollombi.
 We loved the simple life here, greeted by kangaroos, cows and horses and even Shetland ponies, and waking up to beautiful mist rising from the country fields.
-Read more about our stay here.
+Read more about our stay.

-When you think of wine tasting you probably don't think of kids - but there are actually a whole heap of kid friendly wineries in the region where you can sample the local delights and let the kids run amock too!
-Check out our guide to kid friendly vineyards here.
+When you think of wine tasting you probably don't think of kids - but there are actually a whole heap of kid-friendly wineries in the region where you can sample the local delights and let the kids run amock!
+Check out our guide to kid-friendly vineyards.